elandqui/OpenAppliedCalculus/README.md

  * Improve the **graphics** of the textbook, e.g. graphs, tables, and figures.
  * Overhaul the existing text to introduce a **modeling and data-analytics** approach to calculus.
  * Solicit **reviewers and reviews** for this textbook.
 (In Progress)
+ * When ready, organize a team of project developers for the textbook.
  * Create **new homework problems** to be used with <a href="https://www.myopenmath.com/">MyOpenMath</a> and/or <a href="http://webwork.maa.org/">WeBWorK</a>.
  * Include "Technology" sections with **spreadsheets** and/or Python and/or <a href="http://www.sagemath.org/">SageMath</a>.
  * Convert this text to an attractive browser-based version with <a href="https://pretextbook.org/">PreTeXt</a>, with inline compuations (<a href="https://sagecell.sagemath.org/">Sage Cells</a>) and other dynamic content.
  * Improve the overall **"look and feel"** of the PDF version of the textbook with color, better formatting, etc.
+ * Upload the textbook to **well-known OER repositories**:
+   - <a href="https://open.umn.edu/opentextbooks">Open Textbook Library at the University of Minnesota</a>
+   - <a href="https://aimath.org/textbooks/approved-textbooks/">American Institute of Mathematics Open Textbook Initiative</a>
+   - <a href="https://pretextbook.org/gallery.html">PreTeXt Gallery</a>
+   - <a href="http://www.sagemath.org/library-publications.html#books">SageMath Library</a>
+ * Create a **print edition** of the textbook, either giving it away for free or selling it at or near cost.
  * Create lecture **videos** to accompny the textbook.

  ## Support Open Applied Calculus